What-if Analysis: Use Cases for Businesses & Implementation in Microsoft Power BI

 Now, we can use conditional formatting to highlight the days in the visualization where the electricity demand exceeds the electricity supply.
 We can do this by first writing a DAX measure that checks days where the demand is greater than the supply:

-And then, we can assign a specific color to both these cases, as shown below:
+Then, we can assign a specific color to both of these cases, as shown below:

 Next, while we have the “line and stacked column chart” visual selected, we click the “fx” sign underneath the “default color,” then select “Field value,” and finally, select the above-created measure from the drop-down menu, as shown below: